 Further Education and Continuing Professional Development for Staff Members at Foreign Institutions

-The Staff Mobility for Training Programme (STT) makes it possible for members of staff at the University of Greifswald to participate in training courses at an Erasmus+ partner university or external institution.
+The programme Staff Mobility for Training (STT) supports staff members of the University of Greifswald to participate in training courses at an Erasmus+ partner university or external institution.

 Take part in continuing professional development courses or gain an insight into various parts of university life by visiting administrative units, faculties, library systems or computer centres.
 Or: Pave the way for new partnerships.